SamanthaPetri/Alzheimers-Oasis3-Thesis/Models/README.md

 a shared multi-head attention layer, producing six fused 64-dimensional vectors.
 These are concatenated to 384 for classification.
 This follows MNA-net's fusion design [3], applied to anatomical regions rather than uniform patches.
-The mechanism requires both modalities and has no unimodal form.
+This requires both modalities to be mixed.

 `d_model=32`, `n_layers=2`, `d_state=16`, dropout 0.4 [4], AdamW at lr 1e-4
 with weight decay 1e-3 [5], `ReduceLROnPlateau`, early stopping on validation